KnowledgeEnjoyer/rember/README.md

 The yaml filename for a deck must be appended by a uuid.
 - [Done] Check if user has .config folder in his home.
 If not, create one and create another folder inside called rember.
-- Do not allow user to create two decks with same names.
 - [Done] Do not allow running ``rember deck new`` without --subject option and its string value.
-- Create a more efficient algorithm for check_existing_deck() function later.

 Tasks for the second option: